destie/Time_Savers/README.md

 **Text_Column_Manipulation** Contains my favorite little chunk of code - takes a column and breaks it based on a delimiter to create new columns.
 Useful for very messy data.
 Can be used to extract specific strings from a large chunk of text (IE "Here's some text Blahblahblah = I need this value," would be split by setting delimiter to "Blahblahblah = " then adding another split at the end for a "," to chunk off the remainder of the text.

 **DICOM_Manipulation** Some simple code to load in DICOM images, convert to a pixel array, make a histogram, and convert to PNG.

+**Video_Manipulation** Simple code to read in a video file and process it frame by frame.